Randall Grahm: Biography

-With his family's assistance, Grahm purchased property in Bonny Doon, in the Santa Cruz Mountains where he was intent on producing "The Great American Pinot Noir."
+With his family's assistance, Grahm purchased property in Bonny Doon, in the Santa Cruz Mountains, where he was intent on producing "The Great American Pinot Noir."
 Although he initially had trouble with Pinot, he was encouraged by experimental batches of Rhône varieties, and he has been a tireless champion of Rhône grapes since the inaugural vintage of Le Cigare Volant in 1986.
 In 1989 Randall appeared on the cover of the Wine Spectator, clad in blue polyester, as "The Rhône Ranger," a moniker that has followed him ever since.

-In 1991 Randall was added to the Who's Who of Cooking in America by Cook's Magazine, and in the same year Ted Bowell of the Lowell Observatory in northern Arizona named the "4934 Rhôneranger" asteroid in his honor.
+In 1991 Randall was added to the Who's Who of Cooking in America by Cook's Illustrated magazine, and in the same year Ted Bowell of the Lowell Observatory in northern Arizona named the "4934 Rhôneranger" asteroid in his honor.
 He was proclaimed Wine and Spirits Professional of the Year by the James Beard Foundation in 1994.

 Randall lectures frequently to wine societies and technical groups, and occasionally contributes "quixotically sincere" articles to wine journals.
-His newsletters and articles were collected and published as the award-winning book, "Been Doon So Long: A Randall Grahm Vinthology" in 2009.
+His newsletters and articles were collected and published in 2009 as the award-winning book Been Doon So Long: A Randall Grahm Vinthology.
 In 2010 The Culinary Institute of America inducted him into the Vintner's Hall of Fame.
 He currently lives in Santa Cruz with his partner Chinshu and their daughter, Amélie.

 Randall's current commercial wine endeavour is with a winery called The Language of Yes, with vineyards based in Santa Maria.